 For consideration, qualified applicants must certify their intention to adhere to the following plan of training and practice:

 Although TRuMEd places emphasis on students entering a Family Medicine career in rural areas, the program will support students whose career plans include other generalist medical fields and who plan to practice in rural Louisiana.

-Complete the TRuMEd application including three letters from community leaders who live in the parish or area in which the applicant grew up or lived.
+Complete the TRuMEd application and submit with at least one letter of recommendation.
+The letter must be from a community leader who lives in the parish or area in which the applicant grew up or lived.
+Up to three letters are acceptable, and they must be submitted in addition to those from premedical teachers and/or a premedical committee that accompanied the AMCAS application.
 The letters should attest to the applicant's background, personal qualities, and to his/her commitment to practice in a rural physician shortage area.
-These letters are in addition to the required premedical letters of recommendation submitted with Tulane's secondary application.

 It is anticipated that:

 Interested applicants are encouraged to apply as early as possible.